 - Over- or false payment

-Procurement fraud looks very similar in public procurement and private procurement, but in either case it is certainly best to avoid.
+Procurement fraud looks very similar in public procurement and private procurement, but in either

 A Quick Note on Public vs. Private Sector Procurement Fraud